Common Minke Whale

 Hunting and Utilisation

-Whaling has been conducted in the North Atlantic for thousands of years.
-However, hunting specifically directed towards common minke whales is relatively recent (Kalland 1995, Sigurjónsson 1997).
-Common minke whaling developed in the 20th century in Norway, Iceland, Greenland and Canada, and has been primarily carried out on a small scale by fishermen from small vessels, as a supplement to their fishing activity.
-The main product from the common minke whale hunt has always been meat for human consumption.
-At present, common minke whaling is carried out by only three countries in the North Atlantic: Norway, Iceland and Greenland.
+Whaling has been practised in the North Atlantic for thousands of years, but commercial hunting specifically targeting common minke whales is relatively recent (Kalland, 1995; Sigurjónsson, 1997).
+This form of whaling (‘small-type whaling’) began in the 20th century in Norway, Iceland, Greenland, and Canada, primarily conducted on a small scale by fishers using small vessels as a supplement to their fishing activities.
+The primary product from common minke whale hunts has always been meat for human consumption.
+Today, common minke whaling in the North Atlantic is conducted by only three countries: Norway, Iceland, and Greenland.

 Greenland